dfabulich/baseline-calculator/README.md

 ## Submodules

-We gather data from `caniuse` and `browser-compat-data` via Github submodules.
-The first step is to populate those submodules, like this:
+We gather data from `caniuse` via a Github submodule.
+The first step is to populate the submodule, like this:

 ```
 git submodule update --init --recursive